 For best results, add peripheral lights once the plant starts to flower.
 This will help drive fruit production by allowing light to reach under the leaves and go directly towards the flowers and fruit.
 To keep the heat and lights confined, use a grow tent.
 This will focus the light and keep the temperatures high.
 Keep plants moist and encourage humidity.

 Eggplants are self-pollinating, but they rely upon the wind and insect activity to move pollen to flowers.
 Having an eggplant as a houseplant means you have to hand pollinate.
 Shaking the plant will help stir up pollen but a more direct method will work best.
 Use a small paint brush or cotton swab and swizzle it around each flower, dispensing pollen as you go.

-Fruiting will stop if temperatures get over 95 degrees Fahrenheit (35 C.), so you will need to watch the heat.
+Fruiting will stop if temperatures get over 95 degrees F. (35 C.), so you will need to watch the heat.

-Eggplants need to be kept evenly moist with humidity around 65-75 percent.
+Eggplants need to be kept evenly moist with humidity around 65 to 75 percent.
 Fertilize when plants begin to flower with a good tomato food.